-Generally, people seeking treatment have insurance coverage, but self pay is also an option or a combination of both.
+Generally, people seeking treatment have insurance coverage, but self-pay is also an option.
 If you plan to use your insurance, it is vitally important to obtain a copy of your policy!
 Read the behavioral/mental health section carefully.
 Every insurance plan covers treatment differently for in and out of network services and it is crucial that you understand your covered services.
 Insurance plans vary in their compliance with federal and state mental health parity regulations.
-We recommend comparing your mental health benefits with mental health parity regulations to ensure your plan is in compliance.
+We recommend comparing your mental health benefits with mental health parity regulations to ensure your plan complies.
 A good resource is Know Your Rights from paritytrack.org.

 If you are covered by a self-funded group plan, you may consider discussing treatment coverage and options with your HR department and CEO.
 They may be able to help the approval process move quicker.
-Additionally, you may want to review the work from Kantor & Kantor, LLP.
-They have developed a specialized legal practice representing clients whose claims for treatment of eating disorders, and dual diagnosis (substance abuse and other co-morbid conditions) have been unfairly denied by their health insurers or benefit plans.
-You can review their work here.
+Additionally, you may want to review the work from Kantor & Kantor, LLP at kantorlaw.net.
+They have developed a specialized legal practice representing clients whose claims for treatment of eating disorders have been unfairly denied by their health insurers or benefit plans.

 The admission department is the gateway to the program.
 They will be able to discuss your care and treatment options as well as help you get a feel of how they operate.

 - Does the program specialize in the type of care I am needing?
-Do they treat any other issues that are occurring along with the eating disorder (depression, anxiety, PTSD, etc)?
+Do they treat any other issues that are occurring along with the eating disorder (anxiety, depression, PTSD, etc)?